Southern Norway: Air

 The Arendal Airport, Gullknapp is a general aviation airport located outside of Arendal city.
 The airport was founded in 1984 with a 500 m long runway.
 Arendal Airport, Rådhuskaien is a former water airport in the cove of downtown Arendal, but it is now closed.

-Farsund Airport, Lista is a former public airport located with Lista.
+Farsund Airport, Lista is a former public airport located on the Lista peninsula.
 It opened in 1941 and closed in 1999.
-The airport was located at Lista.
 Mandal Airfield is a former military owned airport that is now closed.

 Kristiansand Airport, Kjevik is the only public airport in Southern Norway, in 2014 there were over 1 million travelers from the airport.
 Kjevik Airport has destinations to charter places, European cities and some of the largest Norwegian cities.
 The Airport opened in 1918 and is located at Tveit, 16 km from downtown Kristiansand, Kvadraturen.
 The IATA code is KRS and ICAO is ENCN.
 It is owned by Avinor.
 Kristiansand Airport, Kongsgårdbukta is a former water-airport located at Lund from 1934 to 1939.
 Kristiansand Naval Air Station is also a former water-airport located at Tangen from 1919 to 1949.